 Section Rovers

-A new trail crew, created in early 2021, will work once a week on either Tuesday or Saturday focusing on sections that need support and training section maintainers (see below).
+Work once a week on either Tuesday or Saturday focusing on sections that need support and training section maintainers (see below).

 Wilderness Response Crew

-Crew Leaders: Paul Dickens (psdicken@gmail.com)
+Crew Leader: Paul Dickens (psdicken@gmail.com)

 The Wilderness Response crew responds to trail issues in the Middle Prong and Shining Rock Wilderness Areas.
 Due to being in the wilderness area this crew does not use power tools.
 Instead this crew relies on the use of crosscut saws and other non-powered tools.